 That’s what went through my mind when Keith first contacted me early in the summer of 2012.

 At the time this was written my mother-in-law was being treated for lung cancer.
 I wasn’t sure this was anything I’d feel comfortable telling her about.
 Would it be something she’d believe or want to try?

 Keith’s e-mail sat for weeks before I deleted it.
 But he was persistent and contacted me again in August.
 This time I took a closer look and decided to have him on my show.

-By the way, yesterday’s show wasn’t a sales pitch.
+This week’s show wasn’t a sales pitch.
 I take health matters seriously because I want to give you solid info you can use, especially if it could mean your survival or that of a loved one.